 According to investigators, a man named Van Alfen was traveling on Interstate 80 near Utah when his Camry suddenly accelerated.
 According to police, skid marks indicated that Van Alfen attempted to stop the vehicle as it exited Interstate 80.

-An important lesson to learn from these cases is that it is challenging to prove that a wrongful death has occurred as the result of a manufacturing giant’s error.
-Large corporate giants have lots of resources at their fingertips, and often have outstanding legal teams to represent them should something like this occur.
+An important lesson from these cases is proving that a wrongful death resulted from a manufacturing giant’s error.
+Is challenging.
+Large corporate giants have many resources at their fingertips and often have outstanding legal teams to represent them should something like this occur.

-Despite several lawsuits against the Japanese automaker for sudden unintended acceleration and findings that millions of recalls, Toyota has not had the doors to its business closed.
+Despite several lawsuits against the Japanese automaker for sudden unintended acceleration and findings of millions of recalls, Toyota has not closed the doors to its business.

 Thus, victims, or their families, must always enlist the help of an attorney who has experience in these kinds of cases and can recover economic losses on the victim or family member’s behalf.

 Another essential point to note is that if you choose not to file a personal injury or wrongful death suit against a third party, the same incident could occur again.
-The chances of manufacturers like Toyota making any changes to their products becomes a lot less likely.
+The chances of manufacturers like Toyota changing their products become much less likely.

 Although Toyota only paid a few settlements, they recalled 14 million vehicles to replace their floormats.
-This may have saved hundreds of lives, which may not have been possible without every class-action lawsuit that was filed.
+This may have saved hundreds of lives, which may not have been possible without every class-action lawsuit.

 If you were in an accident that wasn’t your fault, or if you have lost a loved one as the result of the negligence of a third party, you need an experienced attorney to fight your case.
 Ehline Law Firm may be the friendly civil lawyer near you, but do not let that fool you.